kartikgt/AST-DS-intern/README.md

 ## Road Map

-This is just a proof of concept and we need load many more data sources.
+This is just a proof of concept and we need to load many more data sources.
 We need to refactor the current solution improve its extensibility and limit code duplication.
 Priorities:

 1. Clean up the spagetti code in `main.py`